What to Do if You Suspect Cyberbullying

 Online forums such as bulletin boards, chat rooms, and social networking sites are used to publicize disparaging comments and humiliate the target.
 Some cyberbullies even build websites dedicated to tormenting the targeted individual.
 The information we’ve gathered below can help you equip your kids to navigate safely in most online situations.

 A child’s psyche is fragile during the early childhood and adolescent years, and a direct attack from a cyberbully can have disastrous effects.
 Here are some guidelines to help stop the cyberbully:

 - First and foremost, teach your child how important it is to tell a trusted adult immediately if he or she is being harassed, rather than keeping it a secret.

 - Next, do not engage the bully.
 Tell your kids not to open or read a cyberbully’s messages.
 Your child may be curious, and defending himself or herself is a natural reaction.
 However, responding to the bully only perpetuates the torment.
 If the bullying is associated with your school, report it to authorities at the school.

 - If advances persist, keep all messages to document the bully’s actions.
 Instruct your child to save the messages in a separate folder for easy access.

 - Protect your child and get help.
-Tell your child to never agree to meet anyone in person.
+Tell your child never to agree to meet anyone in person.
 If the bullying is occurring through chat, instant messaging, or text messaging, contact the proper authorities.
-Often, a bully can be blocked from those sites or from your telephone number.
+Often, a cyberbully can be blocked from those sites or from your telephone number.
 If your child is threatened with physical harm, inform the local police immediately.

-One of the best defenses against cyberbullying is using netiquette—that is, etiquette on the Internet.
-Some netiquette tips to discuss with your child are:
+One of the best defenses against cyberbullying is using netiquette—that is, etiquette on the internet.
+Some netiquette tips to discuss with your child are as follows:

 - Display good manners.
 Encourage your child to use the same manners online that are expected at home.
 Be polite, and others will tend to do the same.